smartcontractkit/chainlink-testing-framework/framework/examples/myproject/README.md

 While the number of compatible versions is team-determined, identifying incompatibilities at the system level early is a valuable, mature practice.

-This test deploys specific platform and plugin versions, performs an end-to-end smoke test, and then upgrades (or migrates) the plugin(s) or platform on the same database to ensure that users remain unaffected by the upgrade.
+This test deploys specific platform and plugin versions, performs an end-to-end smoke test, and then upgrades (or migrates) the plugin(s) or platform on the same database to ensure that users remain unaffected by the upgrade or, in case of breaking changes, migration process is tested.

 ## Level 3
 The team has a baseline performance testing suite.